emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    platforms.

-   If tests do not pass, review your conflict resolution from the merge (step 3), and if that doesn't fix things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
+   If tests do not pass, review your conflict resolution from the merge (step 4), and if that doesn't fix things, the procedure fails, and you need to go back to the source of the branch, e.g. the pull request and its original author.
 Something's wrong!

-5. Push the branch to the Ravenbrook MPS GitHub repository to trigger building and testing on all target platforms using Travis CI. ::
+6. [This step is only necessary if the merge was non-trivial, there has been rebasing, or CI results are not available.
+RB 2023-01-12] Push the branch to the Ravenbrook MPS GitHub repository to trigger building and testing on all target platforms using Travis CI. ::

      git push github branch/2023-01-06/speed-hax